 So Irwin set out to write a book that answers the question: How can an ambitious professional best make their way in the twenty-first century economy, to build a career that is durable, rewarding, and lucrative?

-The result is How to Win in a Winner-Take-All World, to be published June 18, 2019 by St. Martin’s Press.
+The result is How to Win in a Winner-Take-All World, published in 2019 by St. Martin’s Press.

 Combining practical advice, memorable case studies, and high-level analysis of the changing economic backdrop for the world of work, How to Win is based on cutting-edge work from academics and consultancies, as well as Irwin’s on-the-ground reporting at some of the world’s best-run companies.
 He traveled around the globe, meeting top performers at some of the world's biggest and best-known organizations, like Microsoft, Goldman Sachs, and Walmart.
 He also studied smaller organizations that offer essential lessons, including the firms that make digital special effects in Planet of the Apes movies; Jim Beam bourbon; Shake Shack cheeseburgers; Volvo cars; and many more.

 How, in the large, complex, digitally-oriented businesses that dominate the modern economy, there is special value in being a “glue person” who understands how different parts of the organization fit together.

 How to avoid being the kind of glue person who just gums up a company with bureaucracy by being a “Pareto optimal employee,” Irwin’s term for a person who has successfully optimized their abilities across multiple areas of technical expertise.

 That to succeed we need to push ourselves to gain experience in areas that are not natural strengths, rather than simply to keep getting better at areas in which we are already strong.
 Adaptability, the book shows, is not just a natural-born trait but something we can all cultivate in ourselves that is essential for thriving in the twenty-first century economy.